Friday, June 26, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 The takeaway

-These are not all the travel routers available, and there will be more in the near future.
-However, any of them will make an excellent companion for your next trip and will remain relevant for years to come.
+Just to be clear, the ones mentioned above are not all the travel routers available; more will be coming in the near future.
+However, any of them will make an excellent companion for your upcoming trip and will remain relevant for years to come.

 Share what you just read!